AppDaemon/appdaemon/docs/CONFIGURE.rst

 Configuring the HTTP Component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The HTTP component provides a unified front end to ``Apdaemon's Admin Interface, HADashboard, and the AppDaemon API.
+The HTTP component provides a unified front end to `Apdaemon's Admin Interface`, `HADashboard`, and the `AppDaemon API`.
 It requires some initial configuration, but the dashboard and admin interface can be separately enabled or disabled.

 It has it's own top-level section in AppDaemon.yaml, and one mandatory argument, ``url``: